 - Touch- free & Voice enabled tech – COVID-19 has caused a surge in voice technology adoption.
 According to an Adobe Voice Survey, 86% of people said that voice tech would make the office more sanitary, while 77% expected to use this tech more frequently in the next year.
 Movement-activated doors allow workers to enter and exit spaces without touching anything.
 Voice-enabled devices and appliances help to reduce physical contact dramatically.

 - Air Filtration – Did you know that around 75% of the air inside an office is recirculated indoor air?
-Businesses can effectively improve air quality and cleanliness at work by properly installing (and maintaining) their existing HVAC and filtration systems.
+Businesses can effectively improve air quality and cleanliness at work by properly installing (and maintaining) their existing commercial HVAC and filtration systems (find out more here).
+It is necessary to contact trusted HVAC professionals (e.g., https://www.tsshvac.com/) to do the necessary maintenance and air conditioning repair.
 You can try cm heating for a free quote.
+Or, visit https://impshvac.com/ for commercial HVAC solutions.
 Some are going a step further with cutting-edge innovations like UV light purification technology.

 - Social Distancing Sensors – Office layouts are changing to accommodate social distancing, with one-way circulation patterns in the hallways and workstations spaced further apart.
 For example, sensors can monitor occupancy and send alerts when too many people are together in a space.